jonnor/projects/currentsource/README.md

 * Research more safety of lasering reflective materials
 * Make some jig for having good registration between CNC mill and lasercutter.
 [fellesverkstedet/tool-connections](https://github.com/fellesverkstedet/tool-connections) good basis.
+* Try Mylar as alternative to Kapton (source: Jensa)

 Might want to take extra care add test-probe pads to circuits made in this manner, cause otherwise they will be underneath the soldermask.